taimax13/microservicesExample/README.md

 # microservicesExample
-Python microservice to scale for docker and kubernetes  example
+Go microservice to scale for docker and kubernetes  example